shish/shimmie2/README.txt

  o) Better searching
  o) Cooliris support
  o) Search for images you've voted for (simple "favourites" system)
+ o) Gravatar support
+ o) Nicer date formatting
+ o) Random image extension
+ o) The current featured image is linkable
+ o) Private message system
+ o) Only the most recent posts for each image shown on the comment list
+ o) Image pools extension

 For developers:
  o) More sensible APIs
  o) Automated testing
  o) Preliminary SQLite & Postgres support, for people with very small and
     very large sites (Not all extensions are compatible yet though)

+And much more that I can't remember \o/

 Requirements